 Skip to Content

-The Wheat Series Part 1: Wheat and the Immune System
+Wheat Series Part 1: The Digestive Immune System

 The epidemiological version of the “I’m fine” argument is an assertion we hear a lot: while evidence exists that people with celiac disease cannot eat wheat, there is no proof that consuming a gluten-free diet will benefit the rest of the population.1, 2